-Although numerous buildings and structures are found throughout the park, only certain buildings qualify as historic properties because they meet the eligibility criteria for inclusion in the NRHP (table 3), have been formally determined to be eligible for the NRHP, or have been listed in the NRHP.
-Many others exist, but have not been evaluated for eligibility for inclusion in the NRHP, formally or informally.

-At the administrative park headquarters, two structures are listed on the NRHP: (1) the Works Progress Administration (WPA) territorial revival style superintendent's residence (includes courtyard walls) that is now used for administrative headquarters offices, and (2) the WPA territorial revival style check-in station.
+Although numerous buildings and structures are found throughout the park, only certain buildings qualify as historic resources because they have been listed or found eligible for listing on the NRHP (table 3).
+At park headquarters, two structures qualify: (1) the superintendent's residence (includes rock walls and is now used for administrative headquarters offices), and (2) the entrance station.
 These structures will not be discussed further in this document because no impacts to them would occur from the GMP alternatives.
-The NPS preferred alternative proposes moving an entrance station, but this is a different, nonhistoric structure.

 Other buildings and structures, such as the visitor center and amphitheater, were built during the Mission 66 era but have lost integrity due to extensive renovations and rebuilding.
-(Mission 66 was a federal program to improve or replace deteriorated facilities during 1956-1966; many structures built during this era have been recognized as historically significant.)
+(Mission 66 was a federal program to improve or replace deteriorated facilities during 1956-1966; many structures built during this era have been recognized as historically significant).
 The visitor center has been remodeled and enlarged.
 The Mission 66 amphitheater burned down in 2000 and was rebuilt.

-There are numerous ditches (most are ephemeral) in the park and preserve.
-They are thought to be the result of historic water management efforts.
 One unevaluated ditch segment is present between the visitor center and Pinyon Flats campground.
 Other unevaluated historic buildings or structures include a pipeline segment and the Garden Creek flume, the latter located immediately east of Pinyon Flats campground.
 Only the ditch segment will be discussed further; no impacts would occur to the remainder from the GMP alternatives.